jdeames/jdeames.github.io/_notebooks/taleNB3chronodex.md

 What?
 A non-linear way to track one's time?
 On paper?
 Of course!
 How wonderful!

-Using a clock-like method, Patrick Ng designed [his Chronodex system](https://scription.typepad.com/blog/2011/11/scription-chronodex-weekly-planner-2012-free-download-with-the-cost-of-a-prayer.html "patrick ng chronodex").
-Generously he provides free downloads of a yearly planner for those using a Midori Traveler's notebook. **The cost has been a prayer for his parents.
-Patrick's [current prayer request is for his wife](https://scription.typepad.com/blog/2013/12/scription-chronodex-weekly-planner-2014-free-download-with-the-cost-of-a-prayer.html#.Ur26L2RDskU "patrick ng chronodex") who's undergoing treatment for breast cancer.**
+Using a clock-like method, Patrick Ng designed his Chronodex system.
+Generously, he provides free downloads of a yearly planner for those using a Midori Traveler's notebook.
+The cost has been a prayer for his parents.
+Patrick's current prayer request is for his wife who's undergoing treatment for breast cancer.

 Inspired folks have created downloads for all kinds of other notebook sizes.
 Check out Patrick's site as a starting point to see what's available.

-![Patrick Ng's Chronodex core](/images/notebooks/chronodex-core.jpg) [Patrick Ng's](https://scription.typepad.com "Scription") Chronodex core.
+![Patrick Ng's Chronodex core](/images/notebooks/chronodex-core.jpg)

+[Patrick Ng's](https://www.scriptionstudio.com/) Chronodex core.
 Beautiful, isn't it?

 Essentially Chronodex is at once a day's calendar, time planner, and recorder of your thoughts/notes.
 You make notations and highlight time periods on the circular image.
 You can highlight with colors, or any method you like.
 The design is meant for those who wish to work outside a traditional time planner format.

 On Patrick's blog you'll see a lot of very colorful, artistic examples of how people use his system.
 About his design Patrick wrote,

-> Each page is like a branch of a tree, each opened page is a week, each day is like a beautiful flower grew from that page, consist of petals of your day's time slices.—[Patrick Ng, 2011 November 20](https://scription.typepad.com/blog/2011/11/scription-chronodex-weekly-planner-2012-free-download-with-the-cost-of-a-prayer.html#.UsGFrmRDskV "scription chronodex nov 2011 post")
+> Each page is like a branch of a tree, each opened page is a week, each day is like a beautiful flower grew from that page, consist of petals of your day's time slices.—Patrick Ng, 2011 November 20, from his closed Scription typepad blog

 Alongside those petals, many thoughts, ideas and records may generate as you use Chronodex.
 For myself in practice, the Chronodex feels like a seed in that grows as I, uh, feed it during the day.
 Patrick refers to his "clock" as the Chronodex core.
 That makes much sense to me, as it reminds me of the seed or core of a piece of fruit.